EDI2XML

 Retailers such as Costco, Walmart, and others use EDI X12 to exchange electronic documents with their trading partners.

-Typically, a retailer and suppliers exchange the following EDI documents:
+Typically, a retailer and its suppliers exchange the following EDI documents:

 EDI is the connecting suppliers and retailers and allows business partners to minimize errors, and automate processes.